Alpha (2018 film): Plot

 In Upper Paleolithic Europe 20,000 years ago, a small tribe of hunter-gatherers prepare for a hunting expedition to hunt for the coming winter's food.
 Tau, its chief, trains his teenage son Keda, allowing him and Keda's friend Kappa to join the hunting party.
 His wife Rho worries that Keda is not ready, but Tau believes he is and the hunters set out.

 Tau tests Keda by having him kill a wild boar they've caught, but Keda refuses.
 One night, the party's fire draws the attention of a large lion, which lunges through their circle, snatching Kappa before anyone can do anything.
 Hearing the fatal struggle in the darkness, the tribe gives him up for dead.
 Kappa is given a memorial service in the form of a cairn to symbolize the passing of one's spirit to the afterlife.
 After that, a wolf howl is heard, and Tau tells Keda that the wolf's name is Alpha, and he is the leader of his clan.

 The hunters eventually reach a herd of steppe bison, which they attempt to stampede off a cliff with relative success.
 Amidst the chaos, a bull rushes towards Keda and tosses him over the edge, leaving him gripping the rough cliff edge with his hand.
 Keda’s grip breaks and he plummets to a further ledge where he appears to break his leg and is knocked unconscious.
 Tau attempts to climb down to him, but he is stopped by fellow hunter Sigma who assures him in good faith that Keda is dead and there would be no way to reach him anyway.
 The tribe leaves and Tau performs another funeral ritual, stricken with grief.

 Keda is awoken by a vulture who mistakes him for dead.
 He kills the bird and tries to climb the rest of the way down the cliff.
 A sudden heavy rainfall causes the ravine below to flood.
 Keda sees this, but is reluctant to jump off and hope the water will break his fall.
 He slips off the ledge anyway, and he survives the fall.
 Keda splints his injured foot before returning to the top of the cliff.
-Seeing the memorial cairn left by his tribe, he realizes he must travel back to the village by himself.
+Seeing the memorial cairn left by his tribe, he realizes that he must travel back to the village by himself.